Data-Efficient Image Recognition with Contrastive Predictive Coding: Related Work

 Data-efficient learning has typically been approached by two complementary methods, both of which seek to make use of more plentiful unlabeled data: representation learning and label propagation.
 The former formulates an objective to learn a feature extractor $f_\theta$ in an unsupervised manner, whereas the latter directly constrains the classifier $h_\psi$ using the unlabeled data.

-\textbf{Representation learning} saw early success using generative modeling \citep{kingma2014semi}, but likelihood-based models have yet to generalize to more complex stimulus classes.
-Generative adversarial models have also been harnessed for representation learning \citep{donahue2016adversarial}, and large-scale implementations have recently achieved corresponding gains in linear classification accuracy \citep{donahue2019large}.
+\textbf{Representation learning} saw early success using generative modeling \citep{kingma2014semi}, but likelihood-based models have yet to generalize to more complex stimuli.
+Generative adversarial models have also been harnessed for representation learning \citep{donahue2016adversarial}, and large-scale implementations have led to corresponding gains in linear classification accuracy \citep{donahue2019large}.

 In contrast to generative models which require the reconstruction of observations, self-supervised techniques directly formulate tasks involving the learned representation.
 For example, simply asking a network to recognize the spatial layout of an image led to representations that transferred to popular vision tasks such as classification and detection \citep{doersch2015unsupervised,noroozi2016unsupervised}.
 Other works showed that prediction of color~\citep{zhang2016colorful,larsson2017colorization} and image orientation~\citep{gidaris2018unsupervised}, and invariance to data augmentation~\citep{dosovitskiy2014discriminative} can provide useful self-supervised tasks.
 Beyond single images, works have leveraged video cues such as object tracking~\citep{wang2015unsupervised}, frame ordering~\citep{misra2016shuffle}, and object boundary cues~\citep{li2016unsupervised,pathak2016learning}.
 Non-visual information can be equally powerful: information about camera motion~\citep{agrawal2015learning,jayaraman2015learning}, scene geometry~\citep{zamir2016generic}, or sound~\citep{arandjelovic2017look,arandjelovic2018objects} can all serve as natural sources of supervision.